July 11, 2022

 This close-up shows a circular radiator emblem and a "King 8" script (1915) dpl

 This circular King radiator emblem is a mystery.
-The emblem in the photo is reflecting the sunlight, so that the detailed design of the emblem cannot be seen and advertisements for the King Model D appearing in 1915 still depict the red enamel emblem used since 1911, see example below:
+I have found no other original period King car photos and no King advertisements showing a circular radiator emblem.
+The emblem in the photo is reflecting the sunlight, so that the detailed design of the emblem cannot be seen and advertisements for the King Model D appearing in 1915 still depict the red enamel emblem used since 1914, see example below:

 Detail showing radiator emblem & script (1915)

-There were several versions of the "King 8" radiator script, see examples below.
+There were several versions of the "King 8" radiator script first used in 1915, see examples below.
 Original "King 8" radiator scripts are scarce.

 This is a King 8 radiator script (1915-1916) mjs